Practice & Projects · OrevateAI

 Will I have to change my existing phone number?

 No, existing phone numbers are not affected by the introduction of new area codes.
-Area code 257 is an overlay, meaning it is added to the existing numbering plan and does not replace any current area codes.
-You will only be assigned a number with area code 257 if you are getting a new phone line or service after its introduction.
+Area code 257 is an overlay, meaning it’s added to the existing numbering plan and doesn’t replace any current area codes.
+You will only be assigned a number with area code 257 if you are getting a new phone line or service after its introduction on May 24, 2025.

 How do I dial if I’m calling within BC?